saramgsilva/NotificationHubs/README.md

 * Create the Notification Hubs at Azure Portal (Azure Mobile Service create it by default)
 * Create the required data, in Push Notification Service (WNS, GCM, APNs...), to support push notification in each Platform
 * Configure the Notification Hubs with the data from Push Notification Services (WNS, GCM, APNs...)
-* Add connectiong string and hub name from Notification Hub
+* Add connectiong string and hub name from Notification Hub (in the sample it is defined in [Contants.cs file](https://github.com/saramgsilva/NotificationHubs/blob/master/Shared/Constants.cs))

 Sample Status